Fazlul Karim (lawyer): Early life

-Fazlul Karim was born in Harbang, a village in Cox's Bazar district in the province of Bengal, to Golam Quader Shikdar, a village leader and Feroza Begum on 14 September 1905.
-He was the elder son in a family of seven daughters and three sons.
-Fazlul was educated at the Harbang Union School and later moved to Government Muslim High School in Chittagong, from where he completed his matriculation.
-He had passed his Intermediate with science from Chittagong College and completed his B.A. and B.L. from Presidency College, Kolkata in 1923 and 1925 respectively.
+Fazlul Karim was born on 14 September 1905 to a Bengali family of Muslim Shiqdars in the village of Harbang in Chakaria thana, Cox's Bazar subdivision, Chittagong District, Eastern Bengal and Assam.
+He was the eldest among the seven daughters and three sons of village leader Golam Quader Shikdar and housewife Feroza Begum.
+Karim was educated at the Harbang Union School and later moved to Government Muslim High School in Chittagong, from where he completed his matriculation.
+He had passed his Intermediate of Arts in science from Chittagong College and completed his B.A. and B.L. from Presidency College Calcutta in 1923 and 1925 respectively.